gaetanmuck/obsidian-flashcard-learning/README.md

 ### Review

-We call a review, a learning session in which you review a selection of flashcards due for this review.
+A review, is a learning session in which you review a selection of Flashcards due for this review.
 The review will not be finished until all cards are out of the queue (e.g. you answered « Correct » to all flashcards; otherwise the card stays in the queue), even if you take multiple days to go through.
-This being said, you also can have multiple reviews in a single days.
+This being said, you also can have multiple reviews in a single day.
 Actually, this plugin does not look at dates and time, but only on review indexes.
 That is why when you answer « Correct » you will not see the card again in x days, but rather in x reviews.

 ### Deck